ericholscher/ericholscher.com/drafts/the-post-i-never-published.rst

 I got really close to quitting the project though.
 It was really hard.
-I stuggled for a long time.
+I struggled for a long time.
 For every person who *goes nuclear*, there are 10 who have gotten close.
 I'm glad that things worked out okay for me,